Jane Says

-"Jane Says" is a song by American rock band Jane's Addiction.
-It was released as a promotional single in 1988, becoming the band's first chart entry on the Alternative Songs chart, peaking at #6.
+"Jane Says" is a song by American rock band Jane's Addiction, released in 1988 as a promotional single from their debut studio album Nothing's Shocking.
+It became the band's first chart entry on the Alternative Songs chart, peaking at #6.

-It was first released in semi-live format on the group's 1987 debut album, Jane's Addiction.
-It was re-recorded in the studio for the follow-up album, Nothing's Shocking.
-The Nothing's Shocking version is the most widely known version of the song, featuring steel drums that are not present on the cut from the self-titled album.
-A true live version appears on the band's 1997 new/live/out-take compilation Kettle Whistle.

 It is one of Jane's Addiction's most famous songs and frequently ends their concerts.

+Background

+The song was first released in 1987 in semi-live format on the band's self-titled album, but was re-recorded in the studio for their debut album, Nothing's Shocking (1988).
+This version is the most well known and was released as a promotional single, featuring steel drums not present in the original.
+A true live version was included in 1997 on the compilation album Kettle Whistle.